 Another example is detecting causal connections.
-Much like a fire alarm, this detection mechanism is tweaked in such a way to make sure that we won’t miss any important causal connections (such as a connection between eating something toxic and getting sick) because in general missing causal connections is more costly than seeing causal connections that aren’t there.
+Much like a fire alarm, this detection mechanism is tweaked in such a way as to make sure that we will not miss any important causal connections (such as a connection between eating something toxic and getting sick) because in general missing causal connections is more costly than seeing causal connections that are not there.
 The result is that we often tend to see causal connections that are not there.
-That is the breeding ground for superstition, pseudo-sciences and all kinds of conspiracy theories.
-We’ll talk about that in the next chapter.
+This, in turn, could become a breeding ground for superstition, pseudo-science, and conspiracy-thinking.
+We will discuss this is more detail in the next chapter.

-Finally, a third example of 'error management' is what is known as 'hyperactive agency detection' (Barrett 2000).
+Finally, a third example of 'error management' is something commonly refered to as 'hyperactive agency detection' (Barrett, 2000).
 We tend to discern the actions of an 'agent' (a living being with intentions) in certain events too quickly.
-The classic example goes as follows: a hominid sees a bush moving and hears it rustling.
-It can either be the wind or there is a predator stalking in the bush.
-Thinking that it is the wind while it is a predator (a false negative) is a lot more expensive than making the opposite mistake (a false positive).
-So, again, we are inclined to make too many false positive mistakes in order to avoid the expensive false negative mistakes.
-This 'hyperactive agency detection' plays an important role in the emergence of supernatural religious beliefs (as we will see in the third chapter).
+The classic example goes as follows: a hominid sees a bush moveg and hears it rustle.
+It can either be the wind or a predator stalking in the bushes.
+Thinking that it is the wind while it is a predator (a false negative) is a lot more catastrophic than making the opposite mistake (a false positive).
+So, again, we are inclined to make too many false positive mistakes to avoid the expensive false negative mistakes.
+This 'hyperactive agency detection' plays a particularly important role in the emergence of supernatural religious beliefs (as we will see in the third chapter).

 Evolutionary mismatch

-In addition to the fact that system 1 is an 'approximating' system (because it is economical) and that it sometimes makes a larger total number of mistakes to avoid expensive errors (error management), there is a third reason why system 1 sometimes deceives us.
-The heuristics or thinking rules that make up system 1 have been designed to guide us in the environment in which we have spent the vast majority of our evolutionary history, not in the environment in which we live today.
-Our thinking is adapted to a nomadic existence in the Stone Age (we spent the vast majority of our evolutionary history as nomadic hunter-gatherers).
-Sometimes our ‘stone age minds’ yield bad results in the modern world (Tooby & Cosmides 1992).
+In addition to the fact that system 1 is an 'approximating' system (because it is economical) and that it sometimes makes a larger total number of mistakes in order to avoid expensive errors (error management), there is a third reason why system 1 sometimes deceives us.
+The heuristics or rules that make up system 1 have been designed to guide us through the environment in which we have spent most of our evolutionary history, not in the environment in which we live today.
+Our thinking is adapted to a nomadic existence in the Stone Age (considering that we spent most of our evolutionary history as nomadic hunter-gatherers).
+Sometimes our ‘stone age minds’ yield bad results in the modern world (Tooby & Cosmides, 1992).

 A good example of this is the 'gambler fallacy'.
 When we toss a coin, for instance, we tend to think that the probability of getting a ‘head’ increases the more ‘tails’ have been tossed consecutively.
 In other words, we tend to expect a statistical correction.
-Of course the chance is always 50/50, regardless of what came up in the past.
+Of course, the chance is always 50/50, regardless of what came up in the past.
 The same applies to the roulette wheel.
-Gamblers have a tendency to play red when the ball ends up in a black pocket a few times in a row, 'because 5 times black in a row, would be really unlikely'.
+Gamblers tend to play red when the ball ends up in a black pocket a few times in a row, 'because 5 times black in a row, would be really unlikely'.

-In a casino this is obviously irrational.
+In a casino, this is obviously irrational.
 But in the natural environment in which we have evolved, this way of thinking makes sense.
-Most natural events are indeed cyclical.
+After all, most natural events are cyclical.
 When predicting the weather, for example, the probability of rain does increase as the length of a dry period increases (in a climate and season in which it rains regularly).
-In other words, it is only in artificial, modern contexts (the casino) that this way of thinking is irrational (Pinker 1997).
+In other words, it is only in artificial, modern contexts (the casino) that this way of thinking is irrational (Pinker, 1997).
 The same can be said for the many statistical reasoning errors we tend to make (like the base rate fallacy – see examples in chapter 2 and the appendix).
-We didn’t encounter these problems in our ancestral environment, so our intuitions did not evolve to solve these.
+We did not encounter these problems in our ancestral environment, so our intuitions did not evolve to solve them.

 Taking stock